-There are many different types of exercise that have been proven to be helpful for arthritis.
+Many different types of exercise have been proven to be helpful for arthritis.
 Aerobic exercise, stretching, yoga, tai chi, aquatics, and balance training are all proven forms of exercise.
-This post goes into detail about one of the most effective forms of exercise for people with hip and knee arthritis: strength training.
+This article details one of the most effective forms of exercise for people with hip and knee arthritis: strength training.

 A Common Misconception About Arthritis and Exercise